 Written assessment should be submitted via the online plagiarism detector, Turnitin.

 Staff and Students should refer to and familiarise themselves with the Bradford College Academic Misconduct Policy and Procedures.

-Any proven cases of Academic Misconduct will be reported to the appropriate examination boards.
+Any proven cases of Academic Misconduct will be reported to the appropriate examination boards, and to the professional body.